adamboutcher/Shared-Fail2Ban-Puppet/README.md

 ### Server - API (Recommended)
 1. Update your database details under fail2ban::server and files/shared_server/api_cfg.py
 2. Only apply the class fail2ban::server::api to your API server
+3. We highly recommend enabling SSL, LetsEncrypt/Certbot is simple and easy - You will need to uncomment the last few lines in (files/shared_server/http_api.conf) to force redirects to SSL

 ### Client / Host
 1. Update your database details if using sql or api token for api on the server